panc/IperfGui/README.md

 iperf.gui
 =========

-Gui the network monitoring tool Iperf
+A simple Gui for the network monitoring tool [Iperf](http://iperf.fr/).